Settling into your programme as quickly as possible

 eVision Module Registration

-When you arrive at the University you will need to register your module/exam choices for the 2018/19 academic year using the eVision Module Registration (EMR) system.
-The system will be open from September to October 2018 (dates to be confirmed shortly), to access it you need to sign in via the Vision Module Registration (EMR) system.
+When you arrive at the University you will need to register your module/exam choices for the 2020/21 academic year using the eVision Module Registration (EMR) system.
+To access it you need to sign in via the Vision Module Registration (EMR) system.